sksamuel/cohort/README.md

   // show current system properties sysprops = true

-  // enable an endpoint to dump the heap heapdump = true
+  // enable an endpoint to dump the heap in hprof format heapdump = true

+  // enable an endpoint to dump threads threaddump = true

-  // enable healthchecks for kubernetes healthcheck("/liveness", livechecks) healthcheck("/readiness", readychecks)
+  // enable healthchecks for kubernetes
+  // each of these is optional and can map to any healthchecks/url you wish healthcheck("/liveness", livechecks) healthcheck("/readiness", readychecks) healthcheck("/startup", startupchecks)
 }
 ```